ora0600/cpe53-singlenodeonaws/README.md

 Then you can use confluent Control Center via http://localhost:9022

 ## safe costs and destroy aws compute services
-If you are finished, execute
+If you are finished, execute following command to destroy averything in AWS.This will save costs.
 ```
 terraform destroy.
 ```